 We all live with roommates at some point, either when we go to college or get our first apartment.
 But, with the high rents in many major centres, it’s not unusual today to still have a roommate well into your 20’s or 30’s (or beyond).

 There are some good things to be said about having a roommate.
 If you’ve moved to a new city, it can be a way of making new friends outside of work.

+If you room with someone from a different background or culture, it can be a way of adding diversity to your friendships.
+Roommates can help you feel you’re not alone in the world.
 On the other hand, living in any type of shared household, whether it’s with a partner or a roommate, means that you give up some of the freedom you enjoy when living alone.
-Also, when you’re living with a roommate, who may be a friend or someone you found on Craigslist, some annoyances are bound to come up.
+When you’re living with a roommate, whether they be a friend or someone you found on Craigslist, some conflicts are bound to come up.